Carolina (Taylor Swift song): Lyrics and composition

 "Carolina" has been described as an Americana and Appalachian folk song, with country folk and bluegrass elements, on minor chords.
-It was recorded in one take and only features instruments available before 1953—around the time when Where the Crawdads Sing takes place—acoustic instruments such as mandolin, fiddle, gentlely strummed acoustic guitar and "sweeping" strings.
+It was recorded in one take and only features instruments available before 1953—around the time when Where the Crawdads Sing takes place—acoustic instruments such as mandolin, fiddle, gently strummed acoustic guitar and "sweeping" strings.
 The song begins with the sparse strums of the guitar and eventually expands into a "misty atmosphere" incorporating strings and banjo.
 The lyrics deal with how Kya, the narrator in the song and the lead character of the film, "roams the lonesome marshes, despairs over those who have left her and hints at the many secrets she's keeping".
 The lyrics are heavy with naturalistic imagery, such as creeks, backroads, mist, clouds, mud, pines, beaches and forests, inspired by the story's setting in coastal North Carolina.
 Swift's vocals in the song have been characterized as a "breathy" lower register.